 One of the biggest draws to Minecraft is that every world is both infinite and unique.
 If you include the world generation options already available and world-building tools like MCEdit and the possibilities are completely limitless.
-One of the reasons that each world is completely unique is due to seeds.
+One of the reasons that each world is unique is due to seeds.
 Seeds are values used by the game to generate a world.
-By default, Minecraft generates a random seed for each world, but you can also enter the seed manually.
-This lets you play on the worlds other people have found.
-Please note that seeds do not always generate the same way between versions of the game, and spawn points often differ slightly between players, even when using the same seed.
+By default, Minecraft generates a random seed for each world, but you can also enter the seed manually, letting you play on the worlds other people have found.
+Note that seeds do not always generate the same way between the game versions, and spawn points often differ slightly between players, even when using the same seed.

 This seed was found by a Minecraft developer called Sunken City.
-She called this seed “Angel Island” because it looks similar to the island that appears in Sonic the Hedgehog 3.
+She called this seed “Angel Island” because it looks similar to the island in Sonic the Hedgehog 3.
 Right next to the spawn is a large island area that showcases just how interesting the world generation can be in Minecraft.
-The island is a shattered savanna biome that would make for an interesting, though the precarious, place to build a base.
+The island is a shattered savanna biome that would make an interesting, though precarious, place to build a base.
 If you head west from Angel Island, you will hit a small spruce forest.
 Orient yourself towards the southwest when you hit the spruce forest, and you will run into a nice glacier biome with some blue ice.
 There is also a village to the south of the spawn straddling the plains and a desert biome.
 Most of the biomes near spawn have odd shattered-esque aspects to them.

-This seed is great if you enjoy fighting the pillagers added in the Village & Pillage update.
-It is also great if you don’t spend a lot of time in snowy or icy biomes and want a change of scenery.
+This seed is great if you enjoy fighting the pillagers added in the Village & Pillage update, and if you don’t spend a lot of time in snowy or icy biomes and want a change of scenery.
 You start on a small chain of mesa islands near some ice spikes.
 If you head south and cross the water keeping the icy spike biome to your right, you will enter a huge tundra biome with large spruce forests scattered around it.
 In this tundra is a pillager outpost with three villages relatively close by.
 You can build yourself a nice tundra base and challenge yourself to protect the villages from pillagers that you almost certainly didn’t antagonize to get the Bad Omen effect.
 This is also a nice space to challenge your building skills.
 Try your hand transforming the villages using the resources available while getting pincushioned by crossbows.

 This seed has numerous biomes within a thousand blocks of spawn.
 Within the first thousand blocks or so of spawn, you will find plains, birch forest, desert, savanna, swamp, dark oak forest, taiga mountain, and glacier biomes.
 There is also a pillager tower sitting on a river that runs between the swamp and a birch forest biome and a second acacia village just west of the swamp on a river running between savanna and birch forest.
 West of the initial spawn village is a small desert village.
 If all of this seems like a lot, keep in mind that caves and aquatic areas haven’t even been mentioned yet.
 This seed is very busy, which makes it a lot of fun to explore and build in.

-This seed features a very large woodland mansion rather close to spawn.
+This seed features a large woodland mansion relatively close to spawn.
 The mansion is a bit of a walk but is well worth it for the loot.
-Be sure to prepare before you try raiding the mansion as the mobs that spawn inside can be particularly dangerous.
-You should consider setting up a small throwaway base nearby that you can use until you build up your supplies.
+Be sure to prepare before you try raiding the mansion, as the mobs that spawn inside can be particularly dangerous.
+You should consider setting up a small throwaway base nearby to use until you build up your supplies.
 You spawn in a hilly mixed forest near a swamp.
 There should be a mountain close to spawn that you can use to get your bearings.
 Cross the swamp and head towards the hilly dark oak forest on the far side.
 This dark oak forest, like the woods you spawn in, blends into several different smaller biomes surrounding it.
 The mansion will be on a tall hill near the center of the biome.
 Be careful while in the swamp as it can spawn a witch hut.
 Woodland mansions can have some great loot inside that make them well worth raiding.
 They can also make for a great base once the evokers and vindicators have been cleared out.

 Mansions can typically spawn with a few utility rooms already built and ready for use by players.
 Several empty or useless rooms can be converted into whatever you want.
-This particular mansion is also sitting on top of a cave system you can use for your own mining.
+This particular mansion is also sitting on top of a cave system you can use for your mining.
 It would not take a lot of work to build an entrance to the caves inside the mansion.
 The swamp nearby can be converted into a witch or slime farm.
-If you are a builder, want to improve your building skills, or want a new project to work on, you can try your hand at converting the boxy building into something more regal.
+If you are a builder, want to improve your building skills or a new project to work on, you can try your hand at converting the boxy building into something more regal.
 The biomes around the mansion and the spawn can also be great areas to practice terraforming.
 There are also two villages and a pillager tower to the north of the mansion across another swamp in plains and a desert biome.

 This seed spawns you right across from a huge badlands biome.
 If you cross the river and walk a little while, you will also come across a mob spawner just sitting out in the open.
 Watch your step as you head towards it as there is a ravine nearby.
 This seed is great if you want to jump right into mining and to set up a mob farm.
 There is also a dungeon in the ravine if the first mob spawner isn’t the kind you want.
 The badlands biome is full of tall spires and abandoned mineshafts that you can easily dig out and turn into a simple beginning base.
 Or you can set your base up in the plains you started in and turn the badlands into your own industrial district.